Index to all pages:

 For those who adopt it, conservation is an attitude and a way of life.
 It is a way that YOU can make a personal statement about being committed to helping the San Antonio region and south Texas ensure adequate water supplies for everybody while continuing to grow economically, and it also shows your concern for the environment and the natural systems we depend on.

 There are lots of ways to conserve water, and residents of San Antonio have already come a long way.
 In 1984, each person used about 225 gallons of water per day.
-In recent years, per capita use has hovered around 110 gallons and was slightly higher in 2022 with the exceptionally dry weather.
+In recent years, per capita use has hovered around 120 gallons.
 In its 2017 Water Plan, the San Antonio Water System established a goal of 88 gallons per person day by 2070, and this could vary by 8-11 gallons with impacts from weather.

 Even though we impose drought restrictions, it's a mistake to think that San Antonio is "water-poor" and is going to run out of water.
 We are always going to have enough water for our basic needs.
 It's the discretional outdoor use that mostly needs to be limited, and it has to do not only with ensuring springflows but also with cost.
 One of the recent trends that SAWS has noticed is that while overall water use has stayed about the same, the peaks in water demand are higher.
 This is likely due to the increasing trend of installing automatic sprinkler systems in new homes.
 In the water business, it's all about meeting the peak demand, and failing to do so is simply not an option.
 An electric utility can use tools like rolling brown-outs and people are inconvenienced, but having people go without water threatens public health and safety and is just not possible.